ManuGithubSteam/LinJarK/INSTALL.md

 Installation of the language model in Simon
 ---------------------------------------------

-Navigate in Simon to "Configure Accoustic Model" -> "Open Model" -> Import
+Navigate in Simon to "Configure Accoustic Model" -> "Open Model" -> "Import"

-Now navigate to /home/$USER/.linjark/ there sould be an .sbm file.
+Now navigate to you HOME there sould be an .sbm file.
 Import it.

 Tick the box: "Adapt base model....."

-NOTE: Be aware that training and computing the model can take many hours (12 hours and more!!!) dependent on CPU and RAM.
+NOTE: Be aware that training and computing the model can take many hours (5-12 hours and more!!!) dependent on CPU and RAM.

 TIP: As Simon want to compile a new model every time you finished __one__ training session it is a good idea to remove the tick in "File" "Connect to server".
 Then the model will not be compiled.